 The sub-fund pays particular attention to the following PAI indicators when considering the principal adverse sustainability impacts in accordance with Art.
 7 para.
-1 letter a of Regulation (EU) 2019/2088 (Disclosure Regulation): In terms of greenhouse gas emissions, consideration is given to greenhouse gas emissions (Scope 1 and 2), greenhouse gas emission intensity and carbon footprint based on Scope 1 and 2, as well as the energy consumption from non-renewable energy sources.
-Portfolio companies are also reviewed for set climate targets and progress is monitored on the basis of the above sustainability indicators.
-In terms of social and employee matters, attention is paid to violations of the principles of the UN Global Compact, violations of the OECD Guidelines for Multinational Enterprises and the processes in place to comply with these principles and guidelines.
-The indicators for the areas are prioritised according to relevance, severity of negative impacts, and data availability.
-The evaluation is not based on rigid bandwidths or thresholds that companies must meet or achieve;

-rather, the focus is on whether there is a positive development in how they are managing the indicators or if they are working towards this where possible and necessary.
+1 letter a of Regulation (EU) 2019/2088 (Disclosure Regulation): In the area of greenhouse gas emissions (Scope 1 and 2), greenhouse gas emission intensity and carbon footprint are analysed based on Scope 1 and 2, as well as the consumption from non-renewable energy sources.
+Portfolio companies are also assessed on climate targets and progress is monitored using the abovementioned sustainability indicators.
+In the area of social affairs/employment, attention is paid to violations of the Principles of the UN Global Compact, violations of the OECD Guidelines for Multinational Enterprises and the measures and processes in place to comply with the Principles and Guidelines.
+The indicators in the topic areas are prioritised according to relevance, severity of negative impacts and data availability.
+The monitoring is not based on fixed ranges or thresholds that companies must meet or achieve; rather, the focus is on whether there is positive development in how they are managing the indicators and if they are working towards this where possible and necessary.
 This means that, if a company is expected to have high energy consumption based on its economic activities (e.g. chemicals company), but the company has not yet published any data or communicated any measures to reduce energy consumption, e.g. by increasing the share of renewable energies, engagement is considered more urgent than an exchange of information with a company that does not have high energy consumption based on its economic activities (e.g. banks).